Violet McNaughton (activist): Personal life

 Violet McNaughton Jackson was born in 1879 to Sedalia Jane Spittle and William Deleware Jackson, the eldest of three children.
-She lived in Borden, Kent until her immigrating to Harris at age 30 in 1909, joining her father and brother Delamark who had both previously settled.
-In May 1910, she married fellow homesteader John McNaughton.
-Soon after, McNaughton developed serious gynecological complications in 1911, resulting in infertility.
-By 1926, She had moved to Saskatoon, Saskatchewan independently and would occasionally travel between her urban and rural life, balancing familial and career obligations.
-McNaughton would describe her relationship as a "fifty-fifty marriage" in 1934, seeing her marriage as a partnership.
-Although never biologically or legally having children, McNaughton is known to have been a mothering figure for approximately five young people from the 1920s to 1930s.
-She died in 1968 in Saskatoon, Saskatchewan at the age of 88.
+She lived in Borden, Kent until her emigration to Harris, Saskatchewan at age 30 in 1909, joining her father and brother Delamark who had both previously settled there.

+In May 1910, she married homesteader John McNaughton.
+Soon after, McNaughton (nee Jackson) developed serious gynecological complications in 1911, resulting in infertility.
+By 1926, she had moved to Saskatoon independently and was occasionally travelling between her urban and rural life, balancing familial and career obligations.
+McNaughton described her marriage as a "fifty-fifty marriage" in 1934, seeing it as a partnership.

+Although having no biological or adopted children, McNaughton is known to have been a mothering figure for several young people from the 1920s to 1930s.

 Career

+She taught school for a time, was active politically, and was a political journalist and newspaper publisher.

 Activism

-Previously a school teacher, McNaughton began her activist career in 1913, organizing a "women's congress" in association with the SGGA's (Saskatchewan Grain Growers Association) annual general meeting, known as the Women Grain Growers (WGG) acting as its first president in 1914.
-McNaughton helped organize women's chapters of United Farmers in Alberta, Manitoba and Ontario as well as the Women's Section of the Canadian Council of Agriculture serving as president from 1919 to 1923.
-Her activism would often fight to increase rural healthcare rights, primarily during the Spanish flu outbreak of 1918.
-During the drought and following economic recession of the 1930s, McNaughton would write in favour of co-operatives and farmers rights.
+McNaughton began her activist career in 1913, organizing a "women's congress" in association with the SGGA's (Saskatchewan Grain Growers Association) annual general meeting, known as the Women Grain Growers (WGG).
+She acted as the group's first president in 1914.

+McNaughton helped organize women's chapters of United Farmers in Alberta, Manitoba and Ontario.
+She served as president of the Women's Section of the Canadian Council of Agriculture from 1919 to 1923.

+Her activism included fighting to increase rural healthcare rights, primarily during the Spanish flu outbreak of 1918.
+During the drought and economic depression of the 1930s, McNaughton wrote in favour of co-operatives and farmers' rights.

-In the 1940s, McNaughton's activism focused on supporting victims of World War 2, and urging women to join the armed forces and manufacturing jobs after mass labor shortages.
-In this decade she would also begin to support Métis and First Nations suffrage and social justice and would continue to support old-age pensions, and non elite historical preservation.
+In the 1940s, McNaughton's activism focused on supporting victims of World War 2 and the war effort.
+She urged women to join the armed forces and take up manufacturing jobs in the time of labor shortages.
+In the 1940s, she also began to support Métis and First Nations suffrage and social justice and supported calls for old-age pensions and non elite historical preservation.